-This cell line was established from the primary tumor on the skin of a 51-year-old male of unknown ethnicity.
+This cell line was established from an axillary lymph node of a 51-year-old male of unknown ethnicity.

 - Lloyd J. Old, MD, former William E. Snee Chair in Cancer Immunology, Memorial Sloan Kettering; former Director, New York Branch, Ludwig Institute for Cancer Research